simkovic/funLTtrial/README.md

 # License

-The infant data included in folder `output` are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license](http://creativecommons.org/licenses/by-nc/4.0/deed.en_US).
-The programing code used to control the experiment and to analyze and display the data is included in folder `code` and is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).
+The infant data and the programing code used to control the experiment and to analyze and display the data are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license](http://creativecommons.org/licenses/by-nc/4.0/deed.en_US).